satpalsr/sdk/docs/server.blocktype.md

 Block types are created directly as instances.
 They support a variety of configuration options through the [BlockTypeOptions](./server.blocktypeoptions.md) constructor argument.
 Block types are registered with a [BlockTypeRegistry](./server.blocktyperegistry.md) instance, allowing you to create custom blocks with unique visual representations and behaviors.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [BlockTypeEventPayloads](./server.blocktypeeventpayloads.md)

 ## Example